-- 9. If a player receives any combination of three (3) objectionable conduct and/or unnecessary roughness penalties, this will lead to an automatic game ejection.
+- 8. One coach may meet with his team on the field during time outs. - 9.
+If a player receives any combination of three (3) objectionable conduct and/or unnecessary roughness penalties, this will lead to an automatic game ejection.
 Any game ejection will require a Board of Reference hearing prior to a return to participation. - 10.
 If a coach receives two (2) objectionable conduct bench penalties, this will lead to an automatic game ejection. - 11.
 Lining up and hitting a player who is well away from the ball and has no involvement in the current play will be considered Unnecessary Roughness. - 12.
-Mercy Rule At any time during a game, if the score differential reaches thirty-five (35) points, the remainder of the game will run straight time.
-No more than a thirty-five (35) point spread will appear on the scoreboard but points will be tracked as normal on the scoresheet. - 13.
+Mercy Rule Once a team gets a 30 point lead, the game will go to straight time, regardless of time outs or scoring plays.
+Clock will stop on injuries at coaches' discretion - 13.
 The half time break will be maximum ten (10) minutes duration. - 14.
 The first aid provider will be responsible to go to the head coach and advise when a player is to be removed from contest if the provider sees that player is still in the game, the concern is to be reported to officials who have the right to remove player.
 In such cases a report is to be filed with league for follow up with school admin. - 15.
 Admission signs will be purchased from King Sportswear to be used to support game operations. - 16.
 Schools must be represented at the pre-season meeting or at least initiate contact with the convener beforehand to cover essential areas of operation for the upcoming season.
 If neither is done, the school involved will not be permitted entry for that season.